KolibriOS/kolibrios/programs/develop/ktcc/trunk/source/readme_kos32.txt

 -no symbols (mapfile) for debug, see howtodebugtcc

--how to use packed attribute see test82
--alias attribute wont work
--unnamed structs in union may lead to compiler internal error
--tcc: error: undefined symbol '__tcc_cvt_ftol'
---in config.h - used workaround (#define COMMIT_4ad186c5ef61_IS_FIXED
---but this is precision bugfix - see \tests\tests2\000_cvttoftol.c -not working: default search path are ./include ./lib from executable --under KOS need to use -Bpath_to_ktcc
+-using __attribute__((packed)) see test82. need naming struct twice as in kos32sys1.h -using __attribute__ ((alias xxx)) restricted only for non "static inline" functions -erroneous or "non TCC" member using in nested structs or unions can lead to compiler internal error -not working: default search path are ./include ./lib from executable --under KOS need to use -Bpath_to_ktcc
 --start.o not found using -B (kos) - put near your.c file -if static var sized more than 14096+ -> crash compiled .exe (kos)
----^ stack size set in menuet header at compile time tccmeos.c:177 about 4k
+---^ stack size set in menuet header at compile time tccmeos.c:177 about 4k -bench timing coarse (0s or 1s), no usec in newlib gettimeofday.
+OK

 Tests status:
 asmtest +